There are two ways to measure how you’re doing: Against yourself and against others. Internal vs. external benchmarks.

 It’s not until you focus on internal benchmarks and see how far you’ve come, relative to where you began – the gap between today and your own cost basis – that you have a good view of where you stand and what you’ve accomplished.
 Even if it’s the career equivalent of clean sheets.

 External benchmarks can be great because so much innovation comes from the urge to chase whoever’s in front of you.
 They’re also just necessary to survive a competitive environment.

+External benchmarks are deceiving because accomplishments are advertised while the ugly, hard, and painful parts of life are often hidden from view.
 Almost everything looks better from the outside.
 When you’re keenly aware of your own struggles but blind to others’, it’s easy to assume you’re missing some skill or secret that others have.
 Few things are as awful as chasing something you eventually realize you never actually wanted.

-.
+People play different games, some of which might not be related to your own goals.
 Investors range from nineteen-year-olds learning how to day trade to endowments with century-long time horizons and everything in between.
 But so often there is just one external benchmark: How you have performed in the last 365 days relative to the S&P 500.
 Can we not imagine a world where different people have different goals stemming from the different games they play?

+The key to a lot of investing success is to be motivated by opportunity while immune to FOMO.
 The difference is subtle, but mostly comes down to FOMO being a byproduct of anchoring on the external benchmark of how rich other people are getting.

-, which you cannot replicate no matter how smart you are or how hard you try.
+It’s hard to know how much of some external benchmarks owe their performance luck, which you cannot replicate no matter how smart you are or how hard you try.
 This is especially true when you’re anchoring to a specific person or company’s success.

 The most important point may be this: Internal benchmarks are only possible when you have some degree of independence.